changm/BackoutBot/README.md

 BackoutBot
 ==========

-Finds and backs out performance regressions.
+Finds and backs out performance regressions for GAIA only.

 ## PreRequisites
 Python        // Main Script